waterbottlekittkatt08/dk64-lz-randomizer/dev/bugList.md

 - Turning on Lighthouse CS doesn't work properly
 - Free seal GB not obtainable
 - Kasplat pens use the spawn coordinates as xmin and zmin
+- Boss Door remains shut upon re-entry if key has been collected, making it problematic for glitchless

 ## BUGS THAT HAVE BEEN FIXED
 - Crashing out of global maps